igorskyflyer/npm-duoscribi/README.md

 <br>

-> ℹ To see the `508` supported characters with diacritics, see the [SUPPORTED_CHARS.md](https://github.com/igorskyflyer/npm-duoscribi/blob/main/SUPPORTED_CHARS.md) file.
+> ℹ To see the extensive list of `508` supported characters with diacritics, see the [SUPPORTED_CHARS.md](https://github.com/igorskyflyer/npm-duoscribi/blob/main/SUPPORTED_CHARS.md) file.